Makes 5 servings (1 serving = 1 1/2 cups waffle cubes with 1/2 cup sauce, shown in photo)

 Whether you’re looking for a creative way to serve vegan waffles, or simply need to use up some leftover waffles stored in the freezer, this recipe will do the trick.
 Because the sauce is added right before serving, it has extra sauciness without sogginess.
 Also, it’s a little unusual in that it has a hint of ginger and sweetness.
 Yummmah!

 It works best with waffles that have a relatively neutral flavor.
-Two possibilities: Molasses Yeast Feast Waffles (tested with this recipe, and blended very well), and Naked Vegan Waffles.
+Three possibilities: Molasses Yeast Feast Waffles (tested with this recipe, and blended very well), Naked Vegan Waffles, or Naked Gluten-Free Vegan Waffles.
 The texture and flavor of yeast-raised waffles will be closer to that of traditional bread-based stuffings.

-7 to 8 cups of bite-sized waffle pieces (roughly four 7-inch round Belgian waffles, or around 1 batch), using your favorite recipe
+- 7 to 8 cups bite-sized waffle pieces (roughly four 7-inch round Belgian waffles, or around 1 batch, using your favorite recipe)

 - 1 cup finely chopped onion